r0785194/Cypress_monitoring/README.md

 not for actually running the tests, since we would like to do that headless.

 # How to Configure project
-In the project we are using cucumber, and pre-configured scripts (smoke, sanity, regression).
-These scripts use the cucumber tag annotations, and it is therefore possible to mark either entire features or single scenario's as part of a script.
+In the project we are using specs, and pre-configured scripts (examples, project).
+These scripts use a folder, and it runs all tests within that folder.
-The TAGS which are available are:
-- @smoke
-- @sanity
-- @regression

-A Feature or Scenario can be part of multiple tests, and the tags are therefore chainable (space separated).

 # How to run
 in the package.json you will be able to find the run scripts under the script tag.
 Once there you'll notice that different